The Best Carp Bivvy for Night Fishing: 18 To Choose From

 It’s taken a while to put together, so we can only imagine that a lot of work has gone in to getting this right.

-Similar to the Sonik AXS, one thing you will notice about this bivvy is its steep frame which give it excellent space and height inside, even for the biggest of bedchairs.
+Similar to the Sonik AXS (which we’ll cover shortly), one thing you will notice about this bivvy is its steep frame which give it excellent space and height inside, even for the biggest of bedchairs.
 Thanks to the height of the frame, it’s easy to sit up on your bedchair and watch the water without hunching over and hurting your back.

 Constructed from Fox’s 20,000 HH VenTec material, you can rest assured you’ll remain dry and condensation drip free.
 This is backed up four vents that surround the bivvy, letting all important air flow throughout in the summer months.